 Associate Professor of Theatre Susan McCully was awarded the 2023 CIRCA-IMET Artist-in-Residence Fellowship to pursue her proposed project Theatrical Representation of Climate Science for a Green Theatre Revolution.
 Professor McCully intends to use the fellowship to interview IMET scientists working to restore ecosystems and to dramatize the work being done at IMET in a way that helps to reframe the stories being told from alarm and doom to the understanding of natural processes and communicating that vital information through theatre.

 Dr. Susan McCully is a queer feminist theatre-maker and playwright.
 Over the past thirty-years, all of her professional efforts involve advocacy for intersectional feminist and queer theatre whether through her own playwriting, performing, and teaching or through creating opportunities for others as a producer and dramaturg.
 From 2005 to 2012, she served as artistic director and dramaturg for the GirlParts Festival of New Plays at UMBC.
-Beginning in 2013, her research shifted toward developing her own work own plays.
-Voracious, Leah’s Dybbuk and Girls on a Dirt Pile (all produced at UMBC) were conceived specifically to create feminist and/or queer-identified roles for young actors.
+Beginning in 2015, her playwriting work focused on creating feminist and/or queer identified work for young actors at UMBC–Voracious (2015), Leah’s Dybbuk (2015) and Girls on a Dirt Pile (2019).
 Susan returned to performing in her plays including Inexcusable Fantasies (Prague and New York Fringe) and Kerrmoor (Women’s Voices Theatre Festival).
-She has received commissions from RepStage for All She Must Possess (produced in 2018) and for her upcoming Lady MacBeth Meets Lady MacDuff Tuesday Mornings at Wait?
-Watchers scheduled for the 2022-23 season.
+In 2018, RepStage commissioned her play about Etta Cone entitled All She Must Possess.
+She is currently developing a play about climate justice with EnActe Arts in Silicon Valley.